 If you’re a Zendesk user in a Contact Center environment, you’ll want to be using our Zendesk Agent Scripting app.
 This makes it easy to guide, train and onboard agents and is a huge productivity booster for everyone.

-Click Open Script, and you’ll see your decision tree in a pop-over like this:
+Click Open Script, and you’ll see your decision tree in a larger pop-over like this:

-If another agent picks up the ticket, they return to the last viewed node, and can see each step taken previously by opening the History:
+This happens automatically: If another agent picks up a ticket, they return to the last viewed node, and can see each step taken previously by opening the History.

 Benefits of the Zendesk Agent Scripting App